 Inflammatory Bowel Disease

 Inflammatory bowel disease is a common cause of pain in the lower left side of the abdomen.
-The Family Doctor website states that more than 600,000 Americans suffer from some kind of inflammatory bowel disease every year.
+The Family Doctor website states that more than 600,000 Americans have some kind of inflammatory bowel disease every year.
 The two most common types of inflammatory bowel disease are Crohn's disease and ulcerative colitis, although any condition that causes the intestines to become inflamed is considered an inflammatory bowel disease.
 Possible signs and symptoms associated with inflammatory bowel disease include lower abdominal pain, diarrhea, dehydration, rapid heartbeat, reduced blood pressure, fever, fatigue, weight loss, malnutrition and blood in the stool.
 Although the exact cause of inflammatory bowel disease is unknown, several factors, including diet, genetics and environment, may play a role.
 According to the Family Doctor website, inflammatory bowel disease is not contagious.

 Abdominal Wall Hematoma

-An abdominal wall hematoma---a pocket of blood that forms within the abdominal wall---can cause lower left side abdominal pain.
+An abdominal wall hematoma—a pocket of blood that forms within the abdominal wall—can cause lower left side abdominal pain.
 According to the American Academy of Family Physicians, or AAFP, an abdominal wall hematoma is an often-overlooked source of abdominal pain, including lower left quadrant abdominal pain.
-Hematomas may develop in the abdominal wall or rectus sheath---the connective tissue sheath that surrounds the rectus abdominis muscle, one of the principal abdominal muscles---spontaneously or following trauma or pregnancy.
+Hematomas may develop in the abdominal wall or rectus sheath—the connective tissue sheath that surrounds the rectus abdominis muscle, one of the principal abdominal muscles—spontaneously or following trauma or pregnancy.
 Abdominal wall hematomas may also be caused by complications associated with laparoscopic procedures.
 Laparoscopy describes an abdominal or pelvis operation that involves small incisions and the assistance of a camera.
 The AAFP states that, along with abdominal pain and other signs and symptoms, abdominal wall hematomas are diagnosed by imaging procedures such as abdominal computerized tomography, or CT, scanning or abdominal ultrasonography.